Lockport, Louisiana: Geography

 According to the United States Census Bureau, the town has a total area of 0.6 sqmi, of which 0.6 sqmi is land and 0.04 sqmi (3.12%) is water.

 Demographics

 As of the 2020 United States census, there were 2,490 people, 983 households, and 598 families residing in the town.

 Government and infrastructure

 The United States Postal Service operates the Lockport Post Office.

 The town government operates in the Lockport Civic Complex (Town Hall) on Church Street.

 Education

-Lafourche Parish Public Schools operates public schools, including:
+Lafourche Parish Public Schools is the school district of the whole parish.
+It operates public schools, including: